-National Zipper Day is observed each year on April 29th.
-This day celebrates something that we often do not think about and just automatically take for granted.
+National Zipper Day commemorates April 29, 1913, when the patent for the modern zipper was issued.
+The day celebrates something that we often do not think about and may automatically take for granted.

-It was first in 1851 that Elias Howe, the inventor of the sewing machine, received a patent for an “Automatic, Continuous Clothing Closure.”
-Howe never made an attempt to market his invention and missed the recognition he may have received.
+The first attempt at creating the zipper came from the inventor of the sewing machine.
+In 1851, Elias Howe received a patent for the “Automatic, Continuous Clothing Closure.”
+However, Howe never marketed his invention and missed the recognition he may have received.

 Forty-two years later, Whitcomb Judson began selling the “Clasp Locker.”
-Being very similar to Elias Howe’s patent, this device served as a more complicated hook-and-eye shoe fastener.
-Judson started the Universal Fastener Company where he manufactured his new device and debuted it at the Chicago World’s Fair in 1893 but was met with little success.
+Very similar to Elias Howe’s patent, this device served as a more complicated hook-and-eye shoe fastener.
+Judson started the Universal Fastener Company where he manufactured his new device and debuted it at the Chicago World’s Fair in 1893.
+There he met with very little success.
 Because Judson put his invention before the public for sale, he earned credit as its creator.